-7.1 Board Responsibility to Establish Personnel Policies.
+- 7.1 Board Responsibility to Establish Personnel Policies.
 The Board shall have the responsibility of establishing policies governing District employees.
-The Board may adopt and maintain a personnel handbook that establishes the terms, rules, and policies related to employment with the District.

-7.2 Employment of Executive Director.
+The Board may adopt and maintain a personnel handbook that establishes the terms, rules, and policies related to employment with the District. - 7.2 Employment of Executive Director.
 The Board shall employ a properly educated and trained professional to serve as Executive Director, the chief administrative officer of the District.
-The board prefers that the Director have the CPRP (Certified Parks and Recreation Professional) certification.
+The Board prefers that the Director have the CPRP (Certified Parks and Recreation Professional) or CPRE (Certified Park and Recreation Executive) certification.
 The duties and terms and conditions of employment of the Director may be set forth by written contract between the Board and the Director for a specific term.
 The Director shall serve at the will of the Board and shall be subject to the policies and direction of the Board.
-The Board shall evaluate the performance of the Director annually.

-7.3 Executive Director Responsibilities.
+The Board shall annually evaluate the performance of the Director. - 7.3 Executive Director Responsibilities.
 The Director shall at all times be subject to and act in accordance with the policies and directions of the Board.
-The Director shall be the chief administrative officer of the District and its programs.
-The Director shall be responsible for:

-- (a) The hiring, management, discipline, termination, and other matters related to District employees. - (b) The efficient operation of the District consistent with Board-established policies.
-The Director shall recommend to the Board such rules, regulations, and operating policies for the District as he/she deems necessary and appropriate for the proper operation and use of the park system by the public, and the management and programming thereof, not inconsistent with applicable laws and ordinances.
+The Director shall be the chief administrative officer of the District and its programs and his/her duties shall include, but not be limited to the following: - (a) The hiring, management, discipline, termination, and other matters related to District employees. - (b) The efficient operation of the District consistent with Board-established policies.
+The Director shall recommend to the Board such rules, regulations, and operating policies for the District as he/she deems necessary and appropriate for the proper operation and use of the District's park system by the public, and the management and programming thereof, consistent with applicable laws and ordinances.
 If these rules, regulations, and operating policies are approved and adopted by the Board, then the Director shall promulgate and enforce them. - (c) The oversight of the preparation of the annual working budget detailing sources and amounts of revenues and expenditures for each fund levied for by the District. - (d) Functioning as liaison between District staff and the Board.
-The Director will facilitate the concise and efficient communication of all direct questions, comments, and requests for information between the Board and District staff as well as similar requests between individual Board members and individual staff members.

-- (e) Issuance of permits and grants permissions in accordance with applicable ordinances, policies, rules, and regulations of the District. - (f) Attending all meetings of the Board, report on his actions and the operation and activities of the District since the previous Board meeting, and serve as an advisor to the Board on matters of policy formation.
-He/she shall be an unofficial member of all District staff committees.

-7.4 Executive Director and Board of Commissioners Relationship.
+The Director will facilitate the concise and efficient communication of all direct questions, comments, and requests for information between the Board and District staff as well as similar requests between individual Board members and individual staff members. - (e) Issuance of permits, grants, and other permissions in accordance with applicable ordinances, policies, rules, and regulations of the District. - (f) Attending all meetings of the Board, report on his actions and the operation and activities of the District since the previous Board meeting, and serve as an advisor to the Board on matters of policy formation.
+He/she shall be an unofficial member of all District staff committees. - 7.4 Executive Director and Board of Commissioners Relationship.
 Commissioners should respect the Board's commitment to implement its policies through the Director and to rely on the Director to handle the administrative functions of the District.
 Commissioners should request desired information from the Director rather than from other employees of the District.
 Commissioners also should refer inquiries, information, complaints, and other communications made to them by residents and other members of the public about District matters to the Director.
 Commissioners should support the actions of the Director when those actions have been directed, ratified, or otherwise supported by the Board.
-The Board shall establish an effective working relationship with the Director and provide timely and effective feedback on performance.
+The Board shall establish an effective working relationship with the Director and provide timely and effective feedback on the Director's performance.

-The Director should:
+The role of the Director is to: